Jahnic/Data-Science/README.md

-# Documentation
+# Practice Projects
-This reposatory is a collection of small projects using Python for data analysis and machine learning.
-The intent is to have a documentation of my progress and of new tools aquired along the way. <br />
+This repository is a collection of small projects using Python for data analysis and machine learning.
+The intent is to have a documentation of my progress and of new tools acquired along the way.
+Also, this repository holds larger projects in progress, that will be moved to `Portfolio` after completion. <br />

 ___

 [Ebay car sales](https://github.com/Jahnic/Documentation/blob/master/ebay_car_sales.ipynb) <br />
-* Data cleaning project using pandas and numpy <br />
+* Data cleaning project using pandas and NumPy <br />

 [App store sales](https://github.com/Jahnic/Projects/blob/master/free_app_analysis.ipynb) <br />
 * Short analysis of free apps in the google and apple app store using only build-in functions <br />